XcavateBlockchain/xcavate-node-paseo/docs/ismp-token-gateway/README.md

 Provides enhanced security for cross-chain state verification, aggregates and verifies consensus proofs from multiple chains.

 ### Token Gateway
-ISMP module for asset bridging that manages custody, minting, and burning of assets with automatic precision conversion.
+ISMP module for asset bridging that manages custody, minting, and burning of assets.
+Each asset maintains its registered decimal precision per chain.

 ### Asset Custody Models
 - **Native assets** (originating from Xcavate): Use custody model (lock/unlock)